Lloyd McClendon: Managerial interviews

 Following their 2010 season, the Seattle Mariners interviewed McClendon, as well as several others, for their managerial position, with Seattle eventually deciding to hire Eric Wedge.
 On October 30, 2012, McClendon was interviewed by the Miami Marlins as a candidate to succeed Ozzie Guillén, who was fired after a single season.
 However, the Marlins hired Mike Redmond instead.
 On October 24, 2013, McClendon interviewed for the Tigers' managerial job, but that job went to Brad Ausmus.
 On November 3, 2013, McClendon was in Seattle for a second interview for the managerial job for the Mariners.
 He ultimately was hired by the Mariners as their new manager beginning in the 2014 season.

 Managerial record

+Personal life

+McClendon is one of twelve or thirteen children.
+Sources differ.

+McClendon met Ingrid Scott while the two were students at Valparaiso University; They went on to marry in 1981.
+The couple has two children, daughter Schenell (born c.
+1983) and son Bo (born c.
+1987).
+Schenell graduated Valparaiso, followed by law school, then married in 2014.
+Bo also attended Valparaiso, and was a 39th round draft choice the Detroit Tigers in 2010.
+He played in the minor leagues for two years.

+Granddaughter Bryn was born to Schenell and her husband in 2019.

+McClendon and his wife continue to live in Indiana.